Peterpiotr/siguren-documentation/docs/source/operation/regular/index.rst

     List of expected How-Tos, The titles are not defintive:

+    * Operating in Following Mode
+    * Operating in Backup Mode
+    *
     * Unlock hoist motion on installed MS by disassembling worm
     * Assemble Worm on installed MS
     * Run MS Self-test and read results